 Since computer memory is limited, you cannot store numbers with infinite precision, no matter whether you use binary fractions or decimal ones: at some point you have to cut off.
 But how much accuracy is needed?
 And where is it needed?
 How many integer digits and how many fraction digits?

-- To an engineer building a highway, it does not matter whether it’s 10 meters or 10.0001 meters wide - his measurements are probably not that accurate in the first place.
+- To an engineer building a highway, it does not matter whether it’s 10 meters or 10.0001 meters wide - their measurements are probably not that accurate in the first place.

-- To someone designing a microchip, 0.0001 meters (a tenth of a millimeter) is a huge difference - But he’ll never have to deal with a distance larger than 0.1 meters.
+- To someone designing a microchip, 0.0001 meters (a tenth of a millimeter) is a huge difference - But they’ll never have to deal with a distance larger than 0.1 meters.

 - A physicist needs to use the speed of light (about 300000000) and Newton’s gravitational constant (about 0.0000000000667) together in the same calculation.